geokyr/ece-ntua-operating-systems/README.md

 The concepts involved in each assignment can be found below.

-## Lab 01 - Introduction to Programming Environment
+## Lab 01 - The Unix Programming Environment

 - Working with Linux file paths and directories
 - Creating a new file by merging two input files